tsunghotang/JavaScript30/01 - JavaScript Drum Kit/README.md

 # Drum Kit

 Each key is mapped to a sound effect.
-When the user hits or clicks a key a short animation will appear and a sound effect will play.
+When the user hits or clicks a key, a short animation will appear and a sound effect will play.

-We achieve this with
+We achieve this with:
  * **Event Liseners** - whenever the user presses or clicks a key we apply a CSS class to the element corresponding to the element/key pressed and play an audio.
 This CSS class will execute the animation.

  * **The HTML data attribute** - We assign each key element to its corresponding codeKey and bind an audio file to that keyCode.

 ## Key Takeaways

 * Every key on our keyboard has a corresponding keycode associated with it.

 * **Data attribute** are used to store HTML on custom data. we can use `dataset.*` to access the data stored on the HTML element.